garretchristensen/BestPracticesManual/Manual.md

 -   Use the datasignature command to run a hash and ensure that data is the same as before.

--   Never change the contents of a variable unless you give it a new name.

--   Every variable should have a label.

 -   Use value labels for all categorical variables, but include the numerical value in the label.